 Houston Baptist University offers the Master of Arts degree in Psychology with primary emphases on foundation areas and on counseling psychology.
-A student may earn the MAP degree as a terminal degree and may seek state licensure as a Licensed Professional Counselor (LPC), Licensed Psychological Associate (LPA), or a Licensed Specialist in School Psychology (LSSP).
-The student may also elect to pursue doctoral training at another institution.
+A student may earn the MAP degree as a terminal degree and may seek state licensure as a Licensed Professional Counselor (LPC), Licensed Psychological Associate (LPA), or, with additional hours, a Licensed Specialist in School Psychology (LSSP).
 The MAP offers advanced preparation in counseling, testing, and research methods.